 Besides the nozzle scrapping on the build surface, it prevents the extrusion of plastic.
 It will also churn debris into the nozzle and may cause a partial blockage, influencing the extrusion flow.

 Besides the fact that you will be subjecting your printer head or nozzle to beating, your print will also be doomed to failure.
+Aside from that, the remaining parts of the printer should not be affected by an uneven bed level.

 Changing the filament may require you to level the bed again

 When changing filament types that require different temperature settings, it is best to check and level your bed before printing.
 The temperature differences may influence bed expansion and contraction, resulting in an uneven build surface.
+Additionally, a different bed temperature setting, for example from 50C to 100C when switching from PLA to ABS, may also expand the volume of the printed itself, requiring you to increase the distance to the nozzle again.

 How to level the bed and adjust the Nozzle gap